Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Rainbow Bridge National Monument is only accessible via boat on Lake Powell.
 While getting to this monument isn’t the easiest, it’s sure one to remember.

 Rainbow Bridge is one of the highest naturally-forming arches in Utah and is well worth the aquatic excursion.
-Straddling the AZ border, Rainbow Bridge is located on one of the top lakes in Arizona and is frequented by Southwestern locals from both border states.
+Located on one of the top lakes in Arizona, it straddles the border and is frequented by Southwestern locals from both border states.

 Glen Canyon National Recreation Area